 Important considerations:

-Families should confirm eligibility requirements directly with Kentucky Medicaid or consult a qualified elder law professional.
+Families should confirm current eligibility requirements directly with Kentucky Medicaid or consult a qualified elder law advisor.

 How Kentucky Assisted Living Costs Compare to Other States